National Register of Pounds and Pinfolds ---- Part 3

 Cropwell Butler, Nottinghamshire

-This pinfold was located on the 1884 OS map as some way north west of the village
+This pinfold was located on the 1884 OS map as half a mile north west of the village.
+Site has become a gateway and hedge adjacent to another entrance in Cropwell Road.
+Contributed by Michael Trolove, June 2022

 East Bridgford, Nottinghamshire